Topological Interactions of Non-Abelian Vortices with Quasi-Particles in High Density QCD: Introduction

 In order to find out what kind of collective structure of vortices is realized, it is essential to determine the interaction between vortices.
-This can be clarified by investigating the interaction of vortices with quasi-particles, since the force between vortices is mediated by these particles.
-The interaction between vortices and quasi-particles is also useful to study the transport properties of a color superconductor in the presence of vortices.
-As quasi-particles, there appear eight gluons with masses given by the Higgs mechanism, eight Nambu-Goldstone (NG) bosons (CFL mesons) associated with the chiral symmetry breaking, and one NG boson (phonon) due to the breaking of the baryon number symmetry $U(1)_{\rm B}$.
+This can be clarified by investigating the interaction of vortices with quasiparticles, that mediate the force between vortices.
+The interaction between vortices and quasiparticles is also useful to study the transport properties of a color superconductor.
+As quasiparticles, there appear eight gluons with masses given by the Higgs mechanism, eight Nambu-Goldstone (NG) bosons (CFL mesons) associated with the chiral symmetry breaking, and one NG boson (phonon) due to the breaking of the baryon number symmetry $\U(1)_\B$.

-One striking feature of non-Abelian semi-superfluid vortices is that they have internal degrees of freedom, which are called orientational zero modes.
-The existence of a vortex breaks the color-flavor locked symmetry $SU(3)_{\rm C+F}$ down to its subgroup $SU(2) \times U(1)$ around the core of the vortex.
+One striking feature of non-Abelian semisuperfluid vortices is that they have internal degrees of freedom, which are called orientational zero modes.
+The existence of a vortex breaks the color-flavor locked symmetry $\SU(3)_{\rm c+F}$ down to its subgroup $\SU(2) \times \U(1)$ around the core of the vortex.
 Consequently, there appear further NG modes confined inside the core of the non-Abelian vortex \cite{Nakano:2008}, which parametrize the coset space

 There are degenerate vortex solutions with different color magnetic fluxes, which correspond to points on the $\mathbb{C}P^2$ space.
 The force between largely separated non-Abelian vortices in the CFL phase is independent of internal orientations \cite{Nakano:2008}.
-This can be understood by noting that the long-range force is mediated only by massless $U(1)_{\rm B}$ phonons which are insensitive to color fluxes.
-However when the separation between vortices is relatively small, one can expect that the force can be mediated also by massive particles which are not color singlet such as gluons, and consequently the short-range force can depend on the color fluxes or the orientational zero modes of vortices.
-This can be clarified by investigating the interaction of vortices with quasi-particles.
+This can be understood by noting that the long-range force is mediated only by massless $\U(1)_\B$ phonons, which are insensitive to color fluxes.
+However when the separation between vortices is relatively small, one expects that the force can be mediated also by massive particles which are not color singlet such as gluons, and consequently the short-range force can depend on the color fluxes or the orientational zero modes of the vortices.